Optimal Convergence Rates of Deep Neural Network Classifiers: Generalization Upper Bounds

-The proof of Theorem \ref{231215231016} is given in Subsection {\ref{240104170001}}.
-As in Theorem \ref{20231125000604}, we can deduce from Theorem \ref{23102601} (with $s=\infty$) that the convergence rate $\mc{O}(\frac{\log n}{n})$ derived in Theorem \ref{231215231016} is optimal up to the logarithmic factor $\log n$.
-Remarkably, this fast, dimension-free rate $\mc{O}(\frac{\log n}{n})$ can be achieved by neural networks of fixed size, in the sense that their depth and width do not need to grow with $n$ as $n\to\infty$.
+The proof of Theorem \ref{231215231016} is given in Appendix \ref{20250918113923} of this paper, where we will specify the choices of $G,N,S,B$ (which may depend on the sample size $n$) as well (see \eqref{231222054545} therein).
+As in Theorem \ref{20231125000604}, we can deduce from Theorem \ref{23102601} (with $s=\infty$) that the convergence rate $\frac{\log n}{n}$ derived in Theorem \ref{231215231016} is optimal up to the logarithmic factor $\log n$.
+Remarkably, this fast, dimension-free rate $\frac{\log n}{n}$ can be achieved by neural networks of fixed size, in the sense that their depth and width do not need to grow with $n$ as $n\to\infty$ (see the lower bounds of $G$ and $N$ given in \eqref{231222054545} in Appendix \ref{20250918113923}).
 In contrast, the depth and width of networks which achieve the convergence rates stated in Theorem \ref{20231125000604} when the noise condition \eqref{23080401} with exponent $s<\infty$ is satisified must increase as $n \to \infty$.
 This marks a fundamental distinction between the case $s=\infty$ and the case $s<\infty$.
 Therefore, compared to Theorem \ref{20231125000604}, Theorem \ref{231215231016} offers further insight into the efficiency of deep neural networks.